agiraudet/kfs/README.md

 |-----------|-------------|
 | kfs-1     | Hello World kernel booting with Grub. |

+## Details

+### KFS-1

+A "Hello world" kernel, bootable with grub.
+I added basic keyboard handling by reading port 0x60.
+Later, I'll do that properly by handling interrupts, but I want to set up the GDT before implementing the IDT.
+This basic keyboard management allows me to type, scroll, switch between different terminal with CTRL+1-9.
+I also added some basic libc function implemented myself, and a bery simple printf() to simplify debug.

 ## References

 - [OSDev Wiki](https://wiki.osdev.org/Main_Page): A valuable resource for learning about operating system development.